Talks & Lectures

 - Location: Library of Virginia (800 E. Broad St., Richmond)

-Join the Tredegar Society for a monthly program exploring a topic about a Civil War topic.
-Many programs feature light refreshments and social time before the evening program, a talk followed by Q&A.
+Join us at Historic Tredegar for a bi-monthly program exploring a topic relevant to the Civil War and today.
+A reception featuring light refreshments and drinks precedes the talk and Q&A.